Cost of interest group: $45; $25 for New Graduates; $10 for undergraduate nursing students (Inc HST)

 Reasons to join CHNIG:

 - Knowledge exchange in the form of professional development, including health promotion seminars series webinars.

 - Network with other community health nurses.

-- Financial assistance Including scholarships and awards to recognize your contributions and to aid your education or research.
-Bursaries are also available to support your attendance at the National Community Health Nursing Conference and the RNAO/CHNIG AGMs.
+- Financial assistance including scholarships and awards to recognize your contributions and to aid your education or research.
+Bursaries are also available to support attendance at the National Community Health Nursing Conference and the RNAO/CHNIG AGMs.